VuNKhoi/AviationMap/docs/testing.md

 - For integration tests, use the `integration_test/` folder and follow Flutter's integration test setup.

 ## Coverage
-- Run coverage locally with `flutter test --coverage`.
+- All critical flows, error handling, and UI states should be covered.
-- Review coverage reports to identify gaps and improve test quality.
+- Use coverage tools (e.g., `flutter test --coverage`) to monitor and improve coverage.

 ---
-Add more testing notes and examples as the project evolves.
+## Best Practices
+- Write tests for all new features and bug fixes.
+- Use descriptive test names and group related tests using `group()` for easier organization and running.
+- Mock dependencies and avoid real network/platform calls.
+- Fix all failed tests unless deprecated or integration-only.

+---
+See README.md and docs/testing.md for more details.